KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ---

-## Bad Data Management
+## Bad data management

 Sam1 Video

 ---

-## Data Management challenges (Discussion)
+## Bad data management (Discussion)

-- What are some of the problems that come from bad data management that is explored in the SAM1 Video
+- Reflecting on the video you've just watched as well as your own experience, what are some of the reasons people struggle to access research data?

 - Cannot find the data from a publication
 - Broken links